maubanel/UE5-Blueprints/user-input-ii/README.md

 ##### `Step 9.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Go back to the blueprint and select all the nodes used to rotate and press the <kbd>C</kbd> key to add a comment box with the title ``.
+Go back to the blueprint and select all the nodes used to rotate and press the <kbd>C</kbd> key to add a comment box with the title `Rotate Clockwise`.

 ![connect delta seconds to multiplication node](images/rotClockComm.png)